badosu/BadAmp/README.md

 if you meet the dependency requirements first.

-Bear in mind that hosts usually have an internal logic to decide which UI they should use, so if you want to check a particular interface you'll have to make just that one.
+Bear in mind that hosts usually have an internal logic to decide which UI they should use; e.g. Qtractor which is made with QT will choose the qt gui; so if you want to check a particular interface you'll have to make just that one.

-You can always `sudo make uninstall` later and make a different gui, or you can `make all` to make all of them at once.
+You can always `sudo make uninstall` later and make a different gui, or you can `make all` of them at once.

 ### [Gtk2](http://www.gtk.org/)